input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 7. GHCJS supported an extended FFI import syntax allowing Javascript code to be inlined (the FFI import string supports templates of Javascript code with placeholders for arguments).
-This hasn't been ported because adding a JavaScript parser to GHC wasn't trivial, and the imported code made no safety guarantees whatsoever.
+This hasn't been ported because adding a JavaScript parser to GHC was difficult and complex, and the imported code made no safety guarantees whatsoever.
 For now, only JavaScript function calls are supported.

 8. Any command-line flag introduced by GHCJS has not been ported.
 We didn't make any change to GHC's command line in this work except for adding a `-ddump-js`